Student Resources

 On-campus help:

-• The Crisis Navigation Tool provides a helpful visual and steps to follow when you recognize a student in distress.
+• How to support a student, which includes a Crisis Navigation Tool (PDF)containing helpful visuals and steps to follow when you recognize a student in distress.

 • The SVPRO supports all members of the University of Waterloo campus community who have experienced, or been impacted, by sexual violence.
 The SVPRO is not a crisis service.